outscale/cluster-api-provider-outscale/docs/src/topics/get-started-with-clusterctl.md

    kubectl cluster-info
 ```
 # Install clusterctl
+:warning: Install tools (clusterctli, ...) with makefile you need to have golang install to downloads binaries and GOPATH [golang][golang]
-You can install clusterctl for linux with or in clusterctl install section ([cluster-api][cluster-api]):
+You can install clusterctl for linux with:
 ```bash
   make install-clusterctl
 ```